jonathanahn95/rhabit_challenge/README.md

   return userNames;
 };
 ```
 The function is getting passed all users and a specific user's subordinates.
 The return value will be all of users who are not a user's subordinate.
-A user can then get reassigned to the remaining list of users.
+The user's manager can then get reassigned to the remaining list of users.